mkschuster/bsfpython/README.md

 General settings for the BSF Python library are configured via a `${HOME}/.bsfpython.ini` file in the user's home directory.
-This file is site-specific and its information allows for automatic discovery of raw (e.g. Illumina run folders) and pre-processed (e.g. de-multiplexed lanes and samples) NGS data.
+This file is site-specific and its information allows for automatic discovery of raw (e.g., Illumina run folders) and pre-processed (e.g., de-multiplexed lanes and samples) NGS data.
 A template file [`template_bsfpython.ini`](doc/template_bsfpython.ini) can be found in the doc subdirectory.
 The template, which documents the configuration options and provides, as far as possible, sensible default settings, needs copying to `${HOME}/.bsfpython.ini` before editing accordingly.